-Lesson 6: Explain the Grandness or Minuteness
+Lesson 5: Explain the grandness or minuteness

-We casually throw a number around, for example "Our facility is 255,000 square feet large."
-This is a classic example of a number just thrown but if you say "Our facility is 255,000 square feet which is as big as four football fields" you have now explained the grandness of scale by contrasting it with items of familiar sizes.
+Let's casually throw a number around, for example, "Our facility is 255,000 square feet large."
+This is a classic example of a number just thrown, but if you say, "Our facility is 255,000 square feet which is as big as four football fields", you have now explained the grandness of scale by contrasting it with items of familiar sizes.

-I notice this being particularly a problem when business professionals talk like this, "We have been around for 38 years, we have 36,000 employees in 26 different companies."
-The question that goes through my mind is - So what?
+I noticed that it's a particular problem when business professionals talk like this, "We have been around for 38 years, we have 36,000 employees in 26 different companies."
+The question that goes through my mind is, "So what?"